haxiomic/dts2hx/README.md

         - [x] Typedef
         - [x] Enum
     - [ ] Type references **← currently working on this**
-        - [ ] Resolve name collisions, for example, `URL` and `Url` in node.js will be both be mapped to `url.hx`
+        - [x] Resolve name collisions, for example, `URL` and `Url` in node.js will be both be mapped to `url.hx`
-        - [ ] Automatically handle remapping of js built-in and DOM types to haxe std js externs
-        - [ ] Generate externs for built-in types that aren't in the haxe standard library yet
+        - [x] Generate externs for built-in types that aren't in the haxe standard library yet
+        - [ ] Type-node references
+    - [ ] ValueModules
     - [ ] Basic conversion of fundamental types
         - [x] Enums
         - [ ] Primitives